Fujifilm X100VI Review

 The X100VI looks almost identical to the X100V.
 The original X100 had rounded edges replaced by an edgy design with exquisite looks in the recent two models.
 It is a treat for the eye, and the X100VI feels good in the hand.

 The rear LCD is elegantly designed and flush with the camera body.
-Other camera manufacturers could take clues here and you can barely tell that you can flip this screen.
+Other camera manufacturers could take clues here, and you can barely tell you can flip this screen.

-One of the features attracting a huge fan base to the X100VI is its size and lightweight.
-Weighing 1.1 lb, 521 g, it is indeed a breeze to carry and I took it on a few bike rides during my test period and loved that I could barely feel the camera around my neck.
+One feature that attracts a huge fan base to the X100VI is its size and lightweight.
+Weighing 1.1 lb, 521 g, it is indeed a breeze to carry.
+I took it on a few bike rides during my test period and loved that I could barely feel the camera around my neck.

 However, I wouldn’t mind if it was a smidgen larger like the X-Pro cameras, which I have gravitated toward over my years with Fujifilm.

 The overall build quality is very good.
-Only the front and rear command dial feels a bit on the flimsy side but I am nitpicking here.
+Only the front and rear command dials feel a bit on the flimsy side, but I am nitpicking here.

 In Action

-As much as I like to glance over the specs of a camera, at times I’d rather forget about the details and just use the camera.
-My goal is to quickly get the camera set up to my liking, find out which custom bottoms to configure to my favorite features, and then get on with it.
+As much as I like to glance over a camera's specs, at times, I’d rather forget about the details and just use the camera.
+My goal is to quickly set the camera up to my liking, find out which custom bottoms to configure to my favorite features, and then get on with it.

-The great news here is the fact that you have so many ways of customizing the X100IV to your style of photography/videography.
-Also, I believe the X100IV is the first Fujifilm camera that remembers the last item you were changing in the main menus which is wonderful.
+The great news is that you have so many ways of customizing the X100IV to your style of photography or videography.
+Also, I believe the X100IV is the first Fujifilm camera that remembers the last item you changed in the main menus, which is wonderful.

-The addition of the 6-stop IBIS, in body image stabilization, is commendable and great to have in a high-megapixel camera.
+The addition of the 6-stop IBIS, in-body image stabilization, is commendable and great for a high-megapixel camera.
 It is also crucial for low-light photography or video.

-You feel the new X-Processor 5 and the improvement in comparison to the X100V when it comes to the overall operating speed of the camera when it comes to menu changes, flicking through images but most importantly for autofocus speed and improvement when it comes to eye and human detect autofocus.
+You feel the new X-Processor 5 and its improvement in comparison to the X100V in terms of the overall operating speed of the camera, menu changes, flicking through images, and, most importantly, autofocus speed and improvement in eye and human-detectable autofocus.

-I have to come back to the portability of the X100VI which is the single most important feature of this camera in my opinion as it means that you will bring it along for just about anything that your life has in store for you.
-This is something I cannot say about my current cameras.
+I have to come back to the X100VI's portability, which is the single most important feature of this camera.
+It means that you will bring it along for just about anything that your life has in store for you, which is something I cannot say about my current cameras.

 Image Quality

-Something perhaps slightly off-putting happens when you view X100VI files on a smaller screen.
-I find that the large 40-megapixel files can appear a tad mushy almost, even on my 16” MacBook Pro.
+Something slightly off-putting happens when viewing X100VI files on a smaller screen.
+The large 40-megapixel files can appear a tad mushy, even on my 16” MacBook Pro.

-This could be the result of the high megapixel count being squished down to a small JPEG.
-However, zoom in on the files or view them on a larger monitor and you will see rich detail.
+This could result from compressing the high megapixel count to a small JPEG.
+However, you can zoom in on the files or view them on a larger monitor to see rich detail.

-Internally I debate whether I prefer the former 26 megapixel files or the new 40 megapixel files.
-The older 26 MP files may look more filmlike paired with Fujifilm’s excellent film simulations but there is no denying that the new 40 MP sensor delivers excellent results with vibrant colors and plenty of detail allowing for extensive cropping.
+Internally, I debate whether I prefer the former 26-megapixel files or the new 40-megapixel files.
+The older 26-megapixel files may look more filmlike paired with Fujifilm’s excellent film simulations, but there is no denying that the new 40-megapixel sensor delivers excellent results with vibrant colors and plenty of detail, allowing for extensive cropping.

 Please see the two images below.
-The top image is the original and the second image is an approximate 50% crop.
-Both are resized to a max 2500 pixels wide.
+The top image is the original, and the second image is an approximate 50% crop.
+Both are resized to a maximum width of 2500 pixels.
 I find the 50% crop quite usable.

 Conclusion

-Cast aside the hype and my personal choices the X100VI still has the spirit of the original X100 and is a camera that begs to be picked up be used as an alternative to heavier and larger mirrorless setups or as a step up from the camera in your mobile phone.
+Cast aside the hype and my personal choices,.
+The X100VI still has the spirit of the original X100 and is a camera that begs to be picked up and used as an alternative to heavier and larger mirrorless setups or as a step up from the camera in your mobile phone.

-With a new processor, new sensor, IBIS, faster autofocus, and improved video specs it is indeed a very powerful camera with a small form factor and I am sure this is where the appeal is for many photographers.
+With a new processor, sensor, IBIS, faster autofocus, and improved video specs, it is indeed a very powerful camera with a small form factor, and I am sure this is where the appeal is for many photographers.

 This doesn’t mean it is for everyone.
-Keep in mind the X100VI is a single-focal-length camera and you cannot change lenses.
+Remember that the X100VI is a single-focal-length camera; you cannot change lenses.

-The full-frame equivalent focal of 35mm provided by the Fujinon 23mm f/2 II is certainly a good option and with the high megapixel count you can crop to a certain extent mimicking a telephoto lens.
-It is, however, not the same as having a dedicated lens at a longer focal length.
+The full-frame equivalent focal length of 35mm provided by the Fujinon 23mm f/2 II is certainly a good option, and with the high megapixel count, you can crop to a certain extent, mimicking a telephoto lens.
+However, it is not the same as having a dedicated lens at a longer focal length.

-You can buy adapters that will give you options for 28mm and 50mm focal lengths but in my opinion, it feels a bit like an afterthought.
-I say this without having tried the adapters so please take this comment with a grain of salt.
+You can buy adapters that give you options for 28mm and 50mm focal lengths, but in my opinion, this feels a bit like an afterthought.
+I say this without having tried the adapters, so please take this comment with a grain of salt.

-Fujifilm has lots of alternatives to the X100VI in the ILC, interchangeable lens camera, category and I would encourage you to explore these options before jumping in.
+Fujifilm offers many alternatives to the X100VI in the ILC interchangeable lens camera category, and I encourage you to explore these options before making a decision.

-The X-E4 is close in size.
-The X-Pro cameras offer the same viewfinder option with a choice of OVF and EVF.
+The X-E4 is similar in size.
+The X-Pro cameras offer the same viewfinder option, with a choice of OVF or EVF.
 If you are a pro photographer, the X-H2, X-H2S, or X-T5 deserves a look.
-The new X-T50 looks promising also.
+The new X-T50 looks promising, too.

-The X100VI has an appeal that has made it very popular in 2024.
-It hits a sweet spot in the market and the demand is very high.
-This popularity could have detrimental effects on Fujifilm until they meet demand but I kind of doubt it will.
+The X100VI's appeal has made it very popular in 2024.
+It hits a sweet spot in the market, and demand is very high.
+This popularity could have detrimental effects on Fujifilm until they meet demand, but I kind of doubt it will.

 Does the X100VI deserve the hype?
 I don’t think so.
-No camera does and every camera is flawed in some ways and the X100VI is no exception.
+No camera does, and every camera is flawed in some way, and the X100VI is no exception.

-It is the king of the crop? (pun intended), in 2024 - probably, but don’t forget about the ILC cameras which can do as well or even better in some cases depending on your photography goals.
+Is it the king of the crop?
+(Pun intended) In 2024, probably, but don’t forget about the ILC cameras, which can do as well or even better in some cases, depending on your photography goals.

 Update: October 2024